wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

-= 2.7.5.1 =
+= 2.7.5.2 =

-Added an extra sanity check for empty media arrays returned by the YouTube API XML (Pro version).
+Added checks for an "attachment" page, to use the information for the attachment itself, and not the attached post/page.